open-craft/xblock-poll/README.md

 ![Poll example results](doc_img/poll_result.png)

-The top choice's percentage is shown in *orange* while the user's selection is marked by a selected (but disabled) radio button on the side.
+The top choice's percentage is highlighted while the user's selection is marked by a selected (but disabled) radio button on the side.

 ### Poll variations